bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 | :-------------------------------------------------------------------------------------------------------------------------------------------- |
 | We talked more about the levels of abstraction, switching between them, and controlling the reader's attention in the chapter on abstraction. |

-Also, the extracted functions' names now carry some information about the purpose of the `validate` function, too.
+Also, the extracted functions' names now carry some information about the purpose of the `validate` function.
 We can replace the name `validate` with a more informative one, for example, `canMakeOrder`.
-Then the function code will turn into “text”, similar to a regular sentence:
+Then the function code will turn into “text,” similar to a regular sentence:

 ```js
 // order.js